is a 1993 spoof movie released under the National Lampoon banner. It was directed by Gene Quintano, whom you may remember for writing a few of the

 Colt: Not Mary O'Brien, the buck-toothed, freckled-faced, pigtailed little girl I knew in the fifth grade?

 Woman: (woman is shown from the front; she matches Colt's description except she's an adult) No I'm not.
 May I help you?

-Slow Motion Fall: Parodied when Wes and Colt throw themselves out a window during a fight and fall from the second story.
+- Slow Motion Fall: Parodied in extended version when Wes and Colt throw themselves out a window during a fight and fall from the second story.
 The police that were watching the fight make their way downstairs—and actually beat them there before the two hit the ground.
 This was even lampshaded.